Sanmin Market (三民市場) is a traditional daytime market in Kaohsiung that also becomes Sanmin Street Night Market (三民街夜市) at night.

 But with no English signs or menus on this traditional food street, I realize this could be a little intimidating.
 That’s where this guide comes in!

-Below I’ll introduce some of the best local foods worth trying in Sanmin Market, whether you visit in the daytime or evening.
+Below I’ll introduce some of the best street foods worth trying in Sanmin Market, whether you visit in the daytime or evening.

 Sanmin Market Quick Introduction